Road diet: Techniques

+Reducing the number of lanes

-A typical road diet technique is to reduce the number of lanes on a roadway cross-section.
+Reducing the number of lanes on a roadway cross-section is a typical road diet technique.
 One of the most common applications of a road diet is to improve safety or provide space for other modes of travel.
 For example, a two-way, four lane road might be reduced to one travel lane in each direction.
-The freed-up space is then used to provide or enhance some of the following features: